OwlSoul/tango_sensors/README.md

 App is designed to provide data as fast as possible, which creates a bottleneck when using WiFi connection.
 Limiting publish rate for images and point cloud in case you use Wireless connection (can be done in app dashboard), or using wired connection to ROS master (USB Tethering) is recommended.
+Note that Point Cloud message is the most resource-consuming, taking up to 5-6 MB/s when there's a lot of points.
+Images at high resolution will also take significant part of your bandwidth.
+Play up with settings to reduce publish rate and/or image size and compression to reduce bottleneck effect.

 Current acheived rates for message publishing are:
 - Up to 100 HZ for Pose (technical limit of Tango pose estimation).